‘Ukulele for Intermediates

 Each bar line indicates a chord change (C//// Am//// F//// G7////).

 I have also made a chord chart of C major, minor, and 7th substitutions.
 These chords can be transposed to any key.
-I plan on making more charts, but for now you have to transpose, of find the chords elsewhere.
+I plan on making more charts, but for now you’ll have to learn to transpose and move it to other keys.

 A |-------3-------3-|-------0---------|-3-|